 When creating a site like this, there are many things to consider.
 But every detail doesn’t mean a thing unless you know what is important to your project.
 These things are important to us.
 Of course this list isn’t complete, but these are standards we constantly remind ourselves of.

 - There will always be a free version of this app for all users.

 - The data is of the highest quality.

 - The functionality is friendly for overlanders.
 It can be used and accessed in multiple ways and in multiple formats.

 We’re not done yet!

 iOverlander is a work in progress.
-It’s volunteer run by people who are usually living out of their vehicle in many parts of the world.
+It’s almost completely volunteer run by people who are usually living out of their vehicle in many parts of the world.
 It moves slowly, but with great intentions.
-See our list of what’s coming to know what we are currently working on implementing.
+See our list of what’s comin to know what we are currently working on implementing.
 If you have an idea that’s not already on our list, send us an email, or better yet offer to help out!